-I’m sure like me you have marveled over the big beautiful alien looking creatures that fill the skies over water courses throughout the UK (and the world).
+I’m sure, like me, you have marvelled over the big beautiful alien looking creatures that fill the skies over water courses throughout the UK (and the world).
 I’m talking Dragonflies and damselflies or Odonata (to be scientific).
+Well here is my guide on how to photograph Dragonflies, Damselflies or any other Odonata

 At closer investigation they are some of the most unusual creatures you or I are likely to see.
 Flying at seemingly impossible speeds, never seeming to stop for more than a moment.
 These aerial, micro beasts, can be a real challenge to a photographer, even an experienced photographer.
 But I have found over the years that there are ways to improve your chances of achieving excellent photographs.